Addressing the gas kinetics Boltzmann equation with branching-path statistics: Toy model for NCA

-for the sake of simplicity, and this choice will appear reasonable through the section.
-The result is\SupprANDY{ the} algorithm \ref{algo:toy-simple}.
+for the sake of simplicity, and this choice will appear reasonable in this section.
+The result is Algo.~\ref{algo:toy-simple}.

-\ANDY{In }the same way as \SupprANDY{in}\ANDY{shown in} the previous section, we can prove that the expected recursion of algorithm \ref{algo:toy-simple}, starting at any arbitrary time, is finite.
-Defining the recursion $\rec$ as the total number of $T'$ sampling -- as in the previous section -- we obtain a very similar result:
+In the same way as shown in the previous section, it can be proven that the expected recursion of Algo.~\ref{algo:toy-simple} is finite.
+Defining this expected recursion $\rec (t)$ as the expected total number of $T'$ sampling per estimation of $\ft (t)$ by Algo.~\ref{algo:toy-simple} (as in the previous section), we obtain a very similar result:

-The same modelling approach can be applied to the second moment of $\FT (t)$ the estimator of $\ft (t)$, in order to \SupprANDY{get}\ANDY{obtain} its variance.
-The example \SupprANDY{of}\ANDY{given in} this section is simple enough to derive a symbolic expression of the variance.
-It states that:
+The same modeling approach can be applied to the second moment of $\FT (t)$ the estimator of $\ft (t)$ built by Algo.~\ref{algo:toy-simple}, in order to obtain its variance.
+The example given in this section is simple enough to derive an explicit expression of this variance (We will give the details of this derivation in a future work, dedicated to the derivation of estimator variance and algorithmic recursion of algorithms presented in this article, and tips to improve them.).
+It states that if